ojhaujjwal/currency-converter-php/docs/cache-adapter.md

 Cache adapters are classes that store and cache currency exchange rates.
 A cache adapter must implement `CurrencyConverter\Cache\Adapter\CacheAdapterInterface`.

-This library comes with just a cache adapter, `CurrencyConverter\Cache\Adapter\FileSystem` which stores cache in file system.
+This library comes with just two cache adapters, `CurrencyConverter\Cache\Adapter\FileSystem` which stores cache in file system and `CurrencyConverter\Cache\Adapter\ZendAdapter` which acts as an abstraction layer between this library and [Zend Framework 2](https://github.com/zendframework/zf2) Cache Component.

 ## Creating custom adapters

-Lets create a adapter which uses session to store cache and retrive cache.
+Lets create a adapter which uses session to store cache.

 ```php
 namespace Application\CurrencyConverter\Cache\Adapter;